alfaaarex/awesome-tweaks/README.md

 **Description:** Rise Media Player brings all of your media to a whole new level even If it's videos, the music stored on your devices, discs or even your favourite streaming services.

-**Installation:** Since the project is in the alpha phase you will need to build it via Visual Studio [repository](https://github.com/josephbeattie/Fluent-Media-Player-Dev)
+**Installation:** Since the project is in the early phase of development you will need to build it via Visual Studio [repository](https://github.com/josephbeattie/Fluent-Media-Player-Dev)

  ## 21. SNWE